Arizona State Retirement System Sells 579 Shares of National Bank Holdings Co. (NYSE:NBHC)

 Several other institutional investors and hedge funds have also recently modified their holdings of NBHC.
 First Trust Advisors LP grew its holdings in shares of National Bank by 311.0% in the first quarter.
 First Trust Advisors LP now owns 58,125 shares of the financial services provider’s stock worth $1,933,000 after acquiring an additional 43,982 shares during the period.
 Janney Montgomery Scott LLC grew its holdings in shares of National Bank by 11.5% in the first quarter.
 Janney Montgomery Scott LLC now owns 11,690 shares of the financial services provider’s stock worth $464,000 after acquiring an additional 1,205 shares during the period.
 Human Investing LLC bought a new stake in shares of National Bank in the first quarter worth $1,174,000.
 Scotia Capital Inc. bought a new stake in shares of National Bank in the first quarter worth $234,000.
 Finally, Rhumbline Advisers grew its holdings in shares of National Bank by 1.0% in the first quarter.
 Rhumbline Advisers now owns 93,513 shares of the financial services provider’s stock worth $3,711,000 after acquiring an additional 957 shares during the period.
 87.07% of the stock is owned by institutional investors.

-Several equities analysts recently weighed in on the company.
-Zacks Investment Research downgraded National Bank from a “hold” rating to a “sell” rating in a research report on Wednesday, September 1st.
+Several analysts recently commented on NBHC shares.
+Zacks Investment Research lowered National Bank from a “hold” rating to a “sell” rating in a report on Wednesday, September 1st.
 DA Davidson upgraded National Bank from a “neutral” rating to a “buy” rating and lifted their target price for the company from $43.00 to $50.00 in a research report on Wednesday, June 30th.

 National Bank (NYSE:NBHC) last released its earnings results on Sunday, July 25th.
 The financial services provider reported $0.78 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $0.70 by $0.08.
 National Bank had a return on equity of 12.96% and a net margin of 31.22%.
 Sell-side analysts anticipate that National Bank Holdings Co. will post 2.81 earnings per share for the current fiscal year.